sktime/sktime/docs/source/api_reference/dists_kernels.rst

     AggrDist
     FlatDist

-Advanced time series kernels that cannot be expressed as aggregates or flat aggregates:
+Advanced time series kernels that cannot be expressed as aggregates or flat applicates:

 .. currentmodule:: sktime.dists_kernels.gak